A Jedi's Fight - A Star Wars Fan Fiction Story

 "So you were as curious as I was, weren't you, " He asked, giving Ian a slight push."

 "Not precisely.
-When you were browsing those papers, you mentioned the name of Liane's mother Severini.
-I was concerned that Liane had read something that might have upset her.
-So I thought I'd better read those papers myself."
+When you were browsing those files, you mentioned the name of Liane's mother Severini.
+I was concerned that Liane might have read something that upset her.
+So I thought I'd better read the content myself."

 "You're always worrying about her, aren't you?
 Why, you're just one of her many friends like I am? " Yarmod commented on Ian's words.